MartinBanchero/mpxtractor/README.md

 are calculated and plot over a microplate frame.
 This is a critical point in several research lines performing experiments using micro plate reader machines mainly due to the time that takes to clean and sort the raw data into a tidy format.
-Also, the features of this package allow to detect which wells present faulty data e.g wells not filled correctly.Other feature of `mpxtractor` is that allow to plot the layout file over a microplate frame, this is very useful because is easy to visualize the layout, this is handy in the lab to set the experiment.
+Also, the features of this package allow to detect which wells present faulty data e.g wells not filled correctly.
+Other feature of mpxtractor is that allow to plot the layout file over a microplate frame, this is very useful because is easy to visualize the layout, this is handy in the lab to set the experiment.
 This package main contribution is orientated to save time and get fast into data analysis.